vite-pwa/docs/guide/index.md

 ```
 :::

-If you want to check it in `dev`, add the `devOptions` option to the plugin configuration (you will have the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) and the generated service worker):
+If you want to check it in `dev`, add the `devOptions` option to the plugin configuration (you will have the [Web App Manifest][webmanifest] and the generated service worker):
 ```ts
 import { VitePWA } from 'vite-plugin-pwa'